trappeur1975/ocs_projet7_api_bilemo/README.md

 05/12/2021 : creation of functions createCustomer, deleteCustomer

 07/12/2021 : Modify function deleteCustomer, showCustomer (verification that the customer belongs to the company to access the resource), listCustomer (to display only the list of customers of the company)

+10/12/2021 : Customer entity modification to add the email property + modification of the fixture accordingly.
+Modification of the "createCustomer" function not to create the same customer twice